PabloJabat/trading-bot-python/README.md

 You can also watch
-[this video](https://www.youtube.com/watch?v=GsGeLHTOGAg&t=100s) to learn how to create an account in alpaca and start using Alpaca API.
+[this video](https://www.youtube.com/watch?v=GsGeLHTOGAg&t=100s) to learn how to create an account and start using the Alpaca API.